danypype/game-ban/README.md

 ```

 ## Deployment process
-This README section aims to document the deployment process as good as possible.
 To successfully deploy this application on AWS, follow these guidelines